marinavoinea/testDemo/readme.txt

-This is a full stack java shopping cart demo application comprised of two projects (front end using angular/bootstrap) and a backend project (Java EE/Spring /Mongo DB app integration) tested in Tomcat web container  and JBoss eap6.3 application container).
+This is a full stack java shopping cart demo application comprised of two projects (frontend using angular/bootstrap) and a backend project (Java EE/Spring /Mongo DB app integration) tested in Tomcat web container  and JBoss eap6.3 application container).
 Together the projects can be used as "turn key" applications, fully configured and runnable as